-The LastCommaFirstLookup algorithm is an instance of the Secure Lookup Algorithm Framework (see page 585).
+The LastCommaFirstLookup algorithm is an instance of the Secure Lookup Algorithm Framework (see page 597).

 A new full name framework was introduced in version 6.0.8.0 and is the preferred methods for masking full name values.
-See Full Name (see page 552) for more information.
+See Full Name (see page 564) for more information.

 This algorithm performs a lookup on the input value and returns a value from the provided lookup file.
 It is possible for this algorithm to produce the same output value for different input values.
-Inputs to this algorithm are case-sensitive so two inputs with the same value in different cases may mask to different values.
+Inputs to this fromPageId=83224738&linkCreation=true&spaceKey=CC&title=Introduction+to+masking+algorithms algorithm are case-sensitive so two inputs with the same value in different cases may mask to different values.
 Leading and trailing whitespaces are preserved by this algorithm.